 The water supply is not susceptible to synthetic organic compounds.
-The only SOC that has been detected in the water supply above 50% of an MCL was likely a false positive.
+SOCs have been detected in the water supply at low levels, but not above 50% of an MCL.
 A potential source of SOCs in the WHPA may be herbicide and pesticide use in agricultural areas, but based on water quality data these potential sources are not impacting the water supply.